Description of Origamis by Schottky groups: Proof of Theorem

 As a consequence of Lemma \ref{lema5}, $K_{\delta_{j}}=\langle k_{j} \rangle$, where $k_{j} \in K$ is non-trivial elliptic element.
 As $k_{j} \in K_{R}$, we also have that $K_{R}$ is non-trivial.

-\begin{lemm} The group $K_{R}$ cannot be a cyclic group. \end{lemm} \begin{proof} Let us assume that $K_{R}$ is a cyclic group, say generated by the elliptic element $V \in K$, $V \neq I$.
-As $R/K_{R}$ only has one cone point, this of order $n$, it follows that $V$ has order $n$ and only one of its fixed point of $V$ belongs to $R$.
+\begin{lemm} The group $K_{R}$ cannot be cyclic. \end{lemm} \begin{proof} Let us assume that $K_{R}$ is a cyclic group, say generated by the elliptic element $V \in K$, $V \neq I$.
+As $R/K_{R}$ only has one cone point, this of order $n$, it follows that $V$ has order $n$ and only one of its fixed points of $V$ belongs to $R$.
 Then there is a unique structure loop $\delta$ on the boundary of $R$ whose $K$-stabilizer is the cyclic group $K_{R}=\langle V \rangle$.
-Then all of the other structure loop on the boundary of $R$ must be stabilized by the identity in $K_{R}$.
+Then all of the other structure loops on the boundary of $R$ must be stabilized by the identity in $K_{R}$.
 As all the other boundary structure loops of $R$ are $K$-equivalent to $\delta$, each of them must also have a non-trivial stabilizer; that being a cyclic group of the same order as $H$, it follows that $R$ can only have one boundary structure loop.
-This is clearly not possible. \end{proof}
+This is not possible. \end{proof}

-\begin{lemm} The possibilities for $K_{R}$ are to be either a dihedral group $D_{n}$ or ${\mathcal A}_{4}$. \end{lemm} \begin{proof} By Lemma \ref{lema6}, $K_{R}$ cannot be the trivial group nor a cyclic group.
+\begin{lemm} The group $K_{R}$ is either a dihedral group $D_{n}$ or ${\mathcal A}_{4}$. \end{lemm} \begin{proof} By Lemma \ref{lema6}, $K_{R}$ cannot be the trivial group nor a cyclic group.
 So the only possibilities we need to rule out are for it to be either ${\mathcal A}_{5}$ or ${\mathfrak S}_{4}$.
 If $K_{R}={\mathcal A}_{5}$, then (as $R/K_{R}$ only has one cone point) there should be two boundary structure loops $\delta_{1}$ and $\delta_{2}$, each one invariant under an element of order either $2$, $3$ or $5$, but of different orders.
 This is a contradiction to the fact that all structure loops have isomorphic $K$-stabilizers.
 The argument for $K_{R}={\mathfrak S}_{4}$ is similar. \end{proof}

 Using the same arguments at the end of the previous proof, for each of the possible groups $D_{n}$ and ${\mathcal A}_{4}$, one may obtain the following facts.